- Coming to UF Health

 Occupational therapists help people improve their ability to perform tasks in their daily living and working environments.
 These professionals work with individuals who have conditions that are mentally, physically, developmentally or emotionally disabling.
 Physical exercises may be used to increase strength and dexterity, while paper and pencil exercises may be chosen to improve visual acuity and the ability to discern patterns.
 Their goal is to help restore their patient's independence through direct intervention and patient education.

-Certified Athletic Trainers and Exercise Physiologists from the Shands Sports Performance Center offer several programs to help athletes of all types improve their athletic performances while reducing their risk of injuries.
+Certified Athletic Trainers and Exercise Physiologists from the UF Health Sports Performance Center offer several programs to help athletes of all types improve their athletic performances while reducing their risk of injuries.
 We offer sport-specific programs and personal training for individuals and small groups.
 In addition, we specialize in medical fitness, working with people who are interested in returning to an exercise program after an injury or illness.
 Also, we specialize in developing exercise programs for people with chronic diseases such as diabetes or cancer.

 Outpatient Pharmacy Services